 Apparently, she didn’t want to un-pucker long enough to say, “Hey, get back here!”
 I bent down and accepted her kiss — on the lips! — and stood in the driveway crying in my pajamas as she and her father left.

-I just assumed that since she had never kissed me, she would never kiss me.
+I just assumed she would never kiss me since she had never kissed me.

-It’s almost as if she were simply waiting for permission from me to do something new.
+It’s almost as if she were waiting for my permission to do something new.